rmfleet/e24/README.md

 For automatic reload when modifying source files, run `npm run watch` instead of `npm start` which will rebuild the distributable on each file save and start the server.

+## Running Tests
+This project uses Vitest for testing.
+The testing configuration is defined in <b>vitest.config.js</b>.

+The following npm scripts are available:

+### Run all tests:

+`npm run test`

+Runs all test files in the project using the configuration specified in vitest.config.js.

+### Run tests with UI and coverage:

+`npm run test:ui`

+Opens the Vitest UI for an interactive testing experience, while also generating a coverage report in HTML format.

+### Generate coverage report:

+`npm run test:coverage`

+Runs all tests and generates a detailed code coverage report.

 ## Controls

 Use `w a s d` to move forward/back and strafe left/right